Discovering Hidden Artisans in Italian Leather

 Il Bisonte belts are perfect for understated luxury with a rustic edge.

-3. The Best-Kept Esoteric in Parma Anderson’s
+3. The Best-Kept Secret in Parma Anderson’s

 Though this family-owned workshop in Parma isn’t a household name, they’ve been making premium leather belts since 1966.
 What makes Anderson’s special is its fresh materials that mix and match leather with stretch fabrics and woven textures to produce belts you can wear as comfortably as you do stylishly.

-What Makes Anderson’s a Concealed Gem:
+What Makes Anderson’s a Hidden Gem:

 Woven leather belts — A signature style largely sold only here.